tkerby/flipperzero-firmware-wPlugins/README.md

-# DEADZONE - Flipper Zero Game
+# DeadZone - Flipper Zero Game

 ### Fight through tough challenges, dodge enemy fire, and jump over falling obstacles to survive and beat the final level in this action-packed platformer!